Ron Gabriel Award

 Ron Gabriel (1941-2009), a native of Brooklyn, New York, and longtime resident of Bethesda, Maryland, was a former Vice President of SABR and instrumental in establishing the Bob Davids Chapter, which serves the Washington-Baltimore region.
 He was founder and president of the Brooklyn Dodger Fan Club, and a charter elected member of the Brooklyn Dodger Hall of Fame.
 Gabriel, who earned his Ph.D. in Human Resource Management from American University, was a retired U.S. Government executive, having served with the Postal Service Management Institute, the Department of Defense and the General Services Administration.

-To submit a nomination for the 2014 awards, for works published in 2013, please contact a member of the Ron Gabriel Award selection committee no later than March 1, 2014: Paul Hirsch (chair), Craig Murden, or Gary Sarnoff.
+To submit a nomination for the 2015 awards, for works published in 2014, please contact a member of the Ron Gabriel Award selection committee no later than March 1, 2015: Craig Murden (chair), Rich Applegate, or Gary Sarnoff.

-The awards will be presented at the SABR 44 convention in Summer 2014 in Houston, Texas.
+The awards will be presented at the SABR 45 convention in Summer 2015 in Chicago, Illinois.

 Previous winners of the Ron Gabriel Award